Want to add thousands of emails to your list every month, like we do:

 So when they enter their email address, they are redirected to the success popup for their discount code.

-Step 5: Set the display rules to only show the form in the shopping cart.
+Step 5: In the Visibility tab set the Display Rules to only show the form in the shopping cart.
 When this is set up, the form will show immediately on your shopping cart page:

 Press Publish, and you’ve got yourself a sales getting, emailing scoring, scarcity driven machine.

-The Hack: Increase your traffic by asking your visitors to share your content - in a way that makes it far more difficult for them to say no to.
+The Hack: Increase your traffic by asking your visitors to share your content - in a way that makes it far more difficult for them to say no.

 The easiest way to drive more traffic to your website is to increase the amount of social shares your content gets.